Dropping One or More Courses

 Withdrawal from ALL Classes

-If, for whatever reason, a student needs to withdraw from Valparaiso University, they may be eligible for a prorated refund of their tuition and room charges according to the appropriate schedule below.
+If, for whatever reason, a student needs to withdraw from Valparaiso University, they may be eligible for a prorated refund of their tuition and room charges according to the appropriate schedule above.

-The date of withdrawal and basis for calculating all refunds will be the date on which the student first notifies the appropriate Office of their intent to withdraw from the University, provided the withdrawal form is completed and submitted to the Office of the Registrar no later than the end of the next working day.
+The date of withdrawal and basis for calculating all refunds will be the date on which the student first notifies the appropriate Office of their intent to withdraw from the University, provided the withdrawal form is completed and submitted to the Office of the Registrar no later than 5 p.m. three business days after the initial date of notification.

 - Undergraduate Students: Student Affairs Office